 In this talk I will assess the state of the art of artificial intelligence in several domains, and describe some of the current limitations and vulnerabilities, which can be accounted for by a lack of true understanding of the domains these systems work in.
 I will explore the following questions: (1) To be reliable in human domains, what do AI systems actually need to “understand”?
 (2) Which domains require human-like understanding?
 And (3) What does such understanding entail?

-Margaret Mitchell is a Senior Research Scientist in Google’s Research & Machine Intelligence group, working on artificial intelligence, multimodality, and ethics.
-Her research involves vision, language, computer vision, and grounded language generation, focusing on how to evolve artificial intelligence towards positive goals.
+Margaret Mitchell is a Senior Research Scientist in Google AI, and a leader within Google’s ethics and fairness efforts.
+Her research involves vision-language and grounded language generation, focusing on how to evolve artificial intelligence towards positive goals.
 This includes research on helping computers to communicate based on what they can process, as well as projects to create assistive and clinical technology from the state of the art in AI.
+Her recent work focuses on issues of diversity and representation in text and face images.

 Before the poster session, there will be a panel on the Montreal AI ecosystem.
 The panelists will be: